-pla as been agreed to give a small amount of funding to each organisation but there are no ns to look at the hourly rate until the pandemic and uptake stabilises, until then we will reserves to help out.
-5 Ve i bal update on the latest SEND Workshop Group meeting KMcB gave the outturn update as per above Verbal Update Inclusion There has been a complete review of transition documents as this is a pinch point for children moving and we are working to give parents as much information as possible.
+It has been agreed to give a small amount of funding to each organisation but there are no It has been agreed to give a small amount of funding to each organisation but there are no plans to look at the hourly rate until the pandemic and uptake stabilises, until then we will use reserves to help out.
+5 Verbal update on the latest SEND Workshop Group meeting versus apaute on the latest series workshop Group meeting 1.
+KMcB gave the outturn update as per above 2.
+Verbal Update Inclusion There has been a complete review of transition documents as this is a pinch point for children moving and we are working to give parents as much information as possible.
 All Schools are having a say on what inclusion means to them, what it looks like, ensuring all Schools are on the same level, this is being done through the inclusion survey and will result in consistency.
 Engagement in Whole School SEND is high, the DfE were impressed with the engagement so have given us extra support to do stage 2 work with middle managers, training will recommence (re Karen Lynskey previous training) - 1 hour refresher needed before train the trainers can roll out the sessions.
 A lot of the work going on is around managing parent / carer expectations, diagnosis and options available.
 Some language / terminology has changed recently, and this needs to be noted as part of the training.
 Everyone is thinking creatively, coming up with group solutions and coming up with cost savings.
 Everyone needs to share good practice and look at models that move away from 1:1 TA support.
-Verbal Banding / Sufficiency Update For mainstream Schools the consultation in relation to the proposed new funding system closed at Half Term.
+3. Verbal Banding / Sufficiency Update 3.
+Verbui Building / Sufficiency opuate For mainstream Schools the consultation in relation to the proposed new funding system closed at Half Term.
 The responses to this are currently being analysed and considered.
 Further information will be made available to Schools as soon as possible including the final details and timeline of implementation of the new system with the intention still to commence from September 2021.
+System with the intention still to commence from september 2021.
 For resourced and special Schools, the funding review proposals are currently being discussed at a strategic management level to consider the implications for Schools and the Local Authority.
 Further information will be made available once this is complete.
-In the interim is has been agreed that current funding arrangements will be extended until the end of the Autumn Term 2021.
-6 Ve i bal update on the latest Early Years Development Group meeting EY Hu Discussions ongoing for EYFS for September EY sector training ongoing Hub meetings are useful SLA partnership agreement in place
+In the interim is has been agreed that current funding arrangements will be extended until the end of the Autumn Term 2021. and an an action of the ride and referred an 6 Verbal update on the latest Early Years Development Group meeting Discussions anguing for EVEC for Contamb = 7 Discussions ongoing for EYFS for September EY sector training ongoing Hub meetings are useful SLA partnership agreement in place SET PARTICISING ASPECTMENT IN PLACE